 Tool Monitoring Adaptive Control (TMAC) measures tool wear in real-time and uses Adaptive Control to automatically optimize feed rates through variations in material cutting; to maximize tool life and reduce cycle time.

-TMAC measures tool wear and detects breakage in real-time by monitoring true spindle motor power.
-TMAC learns the optimum power for each tool and cutting section and compares it to the user defined limits to calculate wear as the tool is cutting.
-It operates on the principle that the power required to cut a part increases as the tool’s cutting edges deteriorate.
+TMAC measures tool wear and detects breakage by monitoring true spindle motor power.
+TMAC learns the optimum power for each tool and cutting section, and compares it to the user defined limits to calculate wear as the tool is cutting.
+It operates on the principle that the power required to cut a part increases as the tool’s cutting edges deteriorate

 PRIME TECHNICAL SERVICES, INC.

 17295 Foltz Pkwy, Suite A, Strongsville, OH 44149

 Copyright © 2023 Prime Technical Services, Inc. - All Rights Reserved.

 Come see us in booth #8017 where we will be showcasing Blum-Novotest, Inc. and Caron Engineering, Inc. products.